itzraiyan/AniTap/README.md

   - Like all global activities
   - Like posts from people you follow
   - Like all posts on a specific profile
+  - Like posts from your followers
   - **Human-Like Random Liker:** AniTap imitates true human behavior—random sources, random breaks, random selection, unpredictable timing.
-See [Human-Like Mode](#-human-like-random-liker-mode).
+  - **Chain & Random Follow:** Follow random users via chain system or global extraction.
 * 🔒 **Secure OAuth2 authentication:**
   Guided, step-by-step login using AniList API credentials.
   No password ever requested; tokens are stored locally.
 * 👤 **Multi-account support:**
   Add, switch, and remove AniList accounts at any time.
 * 🛡️ **Rate limit protection:**
   Spinner/countdown and automatic retry for safe API use.
+  **Progress bar** for all mass actions (liking, following, etc.).
 * ⏱️ **Progress bars & session summaries:**
   See stats for processed, liked, skipped, and failed posts.
 * 🔁 **Failed actions saved for easy retry:**